dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

 low-energy states that constitute solutions to the problem.

-The following sections give an intuitive explanation of these two steps (the third may benefit some problems) of this problem-solving procedure.
+The following sections give an intuitive explanation of these two steps (the third may benefit some problems) of this problem-solving procedure; see the :ref:`gs` examples and system documentation for further description.

-1. :ref:`formulating`: express your problem (how does a protein fold? how do we optimize traffic flow in Beijing) as a BQM.
+1. :ref:`formulating` your problem as a BQM.
-2. :ref:`submitting`: find solutions by sampling low-energy states of the BQM.
+2. :ref:`submitting` low-energy states of the BQM to find solutions.
-3. :ref:`improving`: use performance enhancing features to improve solutions.
+3. :ref:`improving` solutions with advanced features.

 .. figure:: ../_static/SolutionOverview.png
    :name: SolutionOverview